USDT Price History:

 Key Tether Market Metrics

-USDT has the largest market cap among all stablecoins and is ranked in the top 3 cryptocurrencies by this measure.
-As of now, the market cap of this stable crypto is $116.2 billion.
+USDT has the largest market capitalization among all stablecoins and consistently ranks as one of the top cryptocurrencies by this metric.
+Its market cap stands at approximately $112.8 billion.

 Trading Volume